 EGKA London Regional Goju Ryu Karate Championships, Sunday, 10th March 2019

-We look forward to welcoming you again to the EGKA London Regional Goju-Ryu Karate Championships to be held on Sunday, 10th March 2019 in Sutton, Surrey.
+We look forward to welcoming you again to the EGKA London Regional Goju-Ryu Karate Championships to be held on Sunday, 10th March 2019 in Chessington, Surrey.

 Competitors must be on-site and ready to begin at 9:00am.
 We shall begin with Kata, move onto Team Kata and then finish the day with Kumite.
 This year we shall be running the adult, cadet and junior classes simultaneously right from the start, allocating groups to mats as they become available.